jonano614/DaggerGpuMiner/README.md

 3) CPU mining: DaggerGpuMiner.exe -cpu -a <WALLET_ADDRESS> -p <POOL_ADDRESS> -t 8

 Different features and optional parametes:
+1) "-h" - show help
-1) you can list all available devices using parameters "-list-devices -G"
+2) you can list all available devices using parameters "-list-devices -G"
-2) by default GPU mining is performed only on the first OpenCL device.
+3) by default GPU mining is performed only on the first OpenCL device.
 You can specify several devices using parameter "-opencl-devices 0 1 3".
 Use your device numbers instead of "0 1 3".
 Also use can use parameter "-d <N>" there <N> is count of used devices.

 The project supports only Windows OS now.
 Linux and Mac OS are planned in the future.